-In 2014/2015, Ramelius plans to focus its mining and gold production activities at Mt Magnet on the Saturn and Mars pits and complete processing Coogee gold ore at its Burbanks processing plant.
-The company also intends to acquire the Kathleen Valley Gold Project and subsequently initiate a drilling program and feasibility study.
-Initial development work is planned to be undertaken at the Vivien Gold Project including dewatering, surface works and underground mine portal preparations.
-Exploration activities are mainly expected to be carried out at Coogee, Vivien Gem where deeper drilling is planned and on the new greenfields farm-in opportunity in the Tanami region in the Northern Territory.
+In the 2016 financial year, Ramelius will continue its mining and gold production activities at Mt Magnet by transitioning from the Saturn and Mars pits to the Perseverance pit.
+Mining activities will continue at both the Kathleen Valley and Vivien Gold Projects with production commencing during the financial year.
+Exploration activities are mainly expected to be carried out at Kathleen Valley and Mt Magnet where further drilling is planned and on the new greenfields farm-in opportunity in the Tanami region in the Northern Territory.